charlie2951/nn_mosfet_model/README.md

 # NN_MOSFET_Model
-This repository is about the development of a compact model of Advanced MOSFET using Neural network</br>
+This repository is about the development of a compact model of Advanced MOSFET using Neural network</br></br>
-**Description of Directories**</br>
+**Description of Directories**</br></br>
-*Planar_InGaAS:* This directory contains model training and evaluation of a Planar InGaAs Quantum well FET.
-Run the Jupyter notebook to train and test the model.
+***Planar_InGaAS:*** This directory contains model training and evaluation of a Planar InGaAs Quantum well FET.
+Run the Jupyter notebook to train and test the model.</br>
+The dataset is prepared by running several Id-Vgs simulations using a device simulator (TCAD) for different gate and drain bias voltages, for different gate oxide thickness and channel length.